randymized/fsroute/README.md

 ## Documentation
 FSRoute is an Express-compatible middleware router that serves resources from a tree structure and/or filesystem paths that correspond to the URL.

+### Filesystem modules
-Given a URL of `http://example.com/foo/bar` and a resource root directory of `/root-directory`, a module at `/root-directory/foo/bar.js` would be run to serve the request.
+Given a URL of `http://example.com/foo/bar` and a resource root directory of `/root-directory`, a module at `/root-directory/foo/bar.js` would serve the request.
+The function that is exported from that module would be called when a request for that URL was received.

+The root of the tree is specified by first creating an FSRoute object and then invoking its add_modules method, passing the absolute path of the root directory.

+### Tree of objects
 Alternatively, a number of serving functions could be gathered together in a tree of javascript objects.
 In this case, the above request would be served from the following tree:
 ```javascript
 {
     foo: {